Jolt Online Gaming

 Jolt Online Gaming was an online gaming company hosted in Ireland.
 Its main site provided news, reviews, and interviews concerning upcoming games on consoles and computers, while its gaming network Jolt Online Gaming Network hosted and published free-to-play browser-based games.
 Notable works included Utopia, Utopia Kingdoms, Legends of Zork, and NationStates 2.

 As of 14 March 2012 Jolt's CEO Richard Barnwell announced through the Utopia Kingdoms forum that the company would be closing in the next couple of days:

 History

 Founded in 1999, Jolt Online Gaming was based in Europe, with servers across the US.
 Jolt was known as one of the pioneers of the supply of rentable servers to online gaming clans.
-Jolt was acquired by OMAC Industries, a company based in Dublin, Ireland in June 2008.
+Jolt was acquired by Dylan Collins' OMAC Industries, a company based in Dublin, Ireland in June 2008 and the companies merged all branding into the former.
 On 8 November 2009 the website Silicon Republic confirmed that GameStop had acquired a stake in Jolt, making a major, undisclosed investment.

 The Jolt Online Gaming Network had been noted for releasing browser-based games using the names and fictional worlds of older games or franchises.
 Their business models often employed micropayment systems, as well as basic banner advertisements.